RogerLiu-98/titanic/README.md

-# titanic
+# Titanic
-Titanic Kaggle Competition
+## Titanic Kaggle Competition
+A basic EDA according to the tutorial published by Kaggle